O = require 'omicron'

 protostates, parastates, and superstates are also invoked, unless otherwise

-directed by the traversal flags of via
+directed by the traversal flags of via.

-Arguments to be supplied to callbacks can be passed as an array to args
+Arguments to be supplied to callbacks can be passed as an array to args.

-is provided explicitly, a provisional State
+Unless context is provided explicitly, a provisional State context is

 determined for event callbacks that are state-bound functions.
 This context

-or an epistate that inherits events from this
+will be either this or an epistate that inherits events from this.

-Normal, unbound callbacks are invoked in the context of this.owner
+Normal, unbound callbacks are invoked in the context of this.owner as usual.

 Alias: trigger